 Concurrent enrollment for non-matriculated students is managed by the University Extension.

 Current UCR students have enrollment priority over concurrent students.
 Seats are not held for concurrent students and you will not be allowed to add until current students are accommodated, which can be through week 3 of the quarter.
 Attendance to the lecture and a discussion/lab section are required for enrollment consideration.
-The GSOE Enrollment Manager consults with each instructor regarding course participation before considering a petition for approval or denial.
-GSOE Enrollment Manager is Samantha Jobelius-Morrison and you contact her at email@example.com.
+The SOE Enrollment Manager consults with each instructor regarding course participation before considering a petition for approval or denial.
+SOE Enrollment Manager is Samantha Jobelius and you contact her at email@example.com.

 More information on the overall process and forms to use can be found on the University Extension Concurrent Enrollment page.